buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcLuminousFluxMeasure.md

 # IfcLuminousFluxMeasure

-_IfcLuminousFluxMeasure_ is a measure of the luminous flux.
+_IfcLuminousFluxMeasure_ is a measure of the luminous flux.<!-- end of definition -->

 Usually measured in Lumen (lm, Candela Steradian).